 Fact fluency is about much more than speed and accuracy.
-When a student is truly fluent, he is accurate, flexible, efficient, and uses appropriate strategies.
+When students are truly fluent, they are accurate and efficient, but they are also flexible and able to use appropriate strategies.

 Let’s discuss each one of these so that we really understand what fluency means.

 MATH FACT FLUENCY INDICATOR #1: ACCURACY

 Efficiency refers to a quick recall of a fact.
 Typically, we look for recall within 1-3 seconds; however, a recall may take longer with more advanced thinking strategies.
 Effiency or “being fast” is what many teachers look for when they are deciding if a student is fluent or not.
 But there’s more to it…

 MATH FACT FLUENCY INDICATOR #3: FLEXIBILITY

 This is one of the most under-used indicators of fluency and it’s easy to see why – it’s difficult to assess, and can be intimidating to teach!
 Flexibility means that students are comfortable thinking about a problem in more than one way and can build connections and relationships between facts.
 For example, a student might show flexibility if he understood that to solve 8×6, he could use 4×6 and then double it.

 Using the CRA Model (Concrete Representational Abstract) is essential for helping students visualize math so that they can become flexible thinkers.